pwormer/PWRef/README.md

 clean up my system thoroughly and download again and again before I got my files here.
 And now, how do I get rid of "xxxxxxxx"?

-Answer to the last question: "xxxxxxxx" is a commit remark.
-Make some changes (for instance rename), add a more meaningful comment, commit and sync.
+<b>Answer to the last question:</b> "xxxxxxxx" is a commit remark.
+Make some
+changes (for instance rename), add a more meaningful comment, commit and sync.
 The more meaningful comment will replace "xxxxxxxx".